Jeffresh/classify-space-rocks-by-using-python-and-artificial-intelligence-/README.md

 In this module, you learned about different types of space rocks and the forms they can take.
 You also learned about the challenges of gathering spacerocks, and a solution to the problem.

+# Prepare to research space rocks by using artifical intelligence

+Learn about the scientifci research of space rocks and how artifical intelligence can enhance research.

+## Learning Objectives

+In this module, you will:

+- Get and introduction to artificial intelligence
+- Discover how humans classify objects
+- Discover how machines classify objects
+- Learn about artificial intelligence libraries
+- Install artificial intelligence libraries

+## Prerequisites

+- Ability to write and run introductory Pyhon programs
+- Visual Studio Code, a Python extension, and Jupyter Notebook installed.